meeg/darkphoton/hardware_todo.md

 * SiPM end: strip back the shield and drain wire, solder + and - wires to header pins, use heatshrink to isolate the shield from the header pins

-# damn inductors
+# inductors
-* what's the hysteresis curve look like for our ferrite? how much does the inductance get derated at 0.25 T?
+* what's the B-H curve look like for our ferrite? how much does the inductance get derated at 0.25 T?
 * how much inductance do we actually need?
 * if we go non-magnetic: how much does that hurt crosstalk?